OxfordDemSci/dgg_subnational/README.md

 ### Replication Package

 This repository includes code to replicate all figures and tables in the paper.
-Please note that to run the bootstrap replication code, you will need access to all DHS surveys from 2015-2022.
+Please note that to run the code, you will need access to data stored in a dedicated [OSF repository](https://osf.io/5e8wf/).

 1. Clone this repository
-2. Download all data from the `/data/` repository
+2. Download the `data.zip` file from the [OSF repository](https://osf.io/5e8wf/), move it to the root level of this repository, and unzip it.
-2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `10` individually)
+2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `21` individually)

 #### Computing